What’s there to do in Sentosa? Isn’t it just a small island?

 2. Sentosa Express Monorail

 Sentosa Express Monorail is free for travel within Sentosa.
-There are 4 stations: VivoCity, Waterfront (where Resort World Sentosa is located at), Imbiah (where Merlion is located at) and Beach Station (where all the beaches are located at).
+There are 4 stations: VivoCity, Waterfront (where Resort World Sentosa is located at), Imbiah Station and Beach Station (where all the beaches are located at).

-Do remember that if you take the monorail from Sentosa to Vivo, you can’t come back to Sentosa for free, instead, you need to purchase a new ticket.
-So, if you’re not done with Sentosa yet, don’t take the monorail to VivoCity.
+Do remember that if you take the monorail to exit Sentosa, you can’t come back to Sentosa for free, instead, you need to purchase a new ticket.
+So, if you’re not done with Sentosa yet, DON’T take the monorail out of Sentosa towards VivoCity.

 3. Sentosa Line Cable Car